spencerwozniak/sample_website/README.md

-# Example Website
+# Sample Website

-Welcome to the **Example Website** repository!
+Welcome to the **Sample Website** repository!
 This project contains all the code you need to develop your own website with a **React + TypeScript front-end** and a **Python + Flask back-end**.
 Whether you're building a personal portfolio or developing a full-scale web app, this repository provides a structured starting point to help you get started quickly.

 ### How to Get Started